okind/data_engineering/README.md

 5. Created Docker Image with Airflow and dbt.
 6. Created 2 DAGs in Airflow.
 7. First DAG is named 1_init_once_seed_data.
-8. Second DAS is named
+8. Second DAG is named
 9.